ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

 The menu interface is arranged into four columns that indicate how your call-to-action will render: as a square button or as a simple text link, whether it will show beneath the Project’s description on the left or under the Cover image on the right.

 Atop each column is a button that will create a call-to-action in the fashion described by the button text.
-Existing calls-to-action can be transformed from one kind to another: by selecting the horizontal grab bars with your mouse or keyboard (via the space bar) calls-to-actions can be rearranged within their existing column or moved to another one.
+Existing calls-to-action can be transformed from one kind to another: by selecting the horizontal reordering bars with your mouse or keyboard (via the tab key and space bar) calls-to-actions can be rearranged within their existing column or moved to another one.

 Calls-to-action are contextual relative to whether or not a Project is configured for restricted access. **Start Reading** and **Table of Contents** calls-to-action will always appear in the Hero, though only those users with the appropriate credentials will be able to follow them to their intended target. **Link** and **Download** calls-to-action have visibility settings that allow you to configure whether or not they always appear or appear for specific users based on their access entitlements.